newking9088/marketing_campaign_customer_segmentation_classification/README.md

 # marketing_campaign_customer_segmentation_classification
 This repository contains a machine learning project to optimize marketing strategies for bank term deposits.
-Using models like Logistic Regression, Random Forest, SVM, KNN, and XGBoost, it classifies customers based on their likelihood of subscribing.
+Using models like Logistic Regression, Random Forest, SVM, KNN, XGBoost and Neural Network, it classifies customers based on their likelihood of subscribing.

 # Enhance Marketing Campaign: Optimizing Term Deposit Subscriptions with 2-Fold Strategies of Segmentation and Classification